-Myth 2: Bog turtles have lots of baby turtles.
+Myth 2: Bog turtles have lots of baby turtles so taking a few won’t hurt their populations.
 Actually, they are very slow to reproduce with only 2-3 eggs laid each year.

-These cute little turtles eats lots of pesky insects along with slugs, small worms and even some vegetation.
-They in turn, and their eggs, are food for predators such as racoons, birds and snakes.
+These cute little turtles eat lots of pesky insects along with slugs, small worms and even some vegetation.
+They in turn, along with their eggs, are food for predators such as raccoons, birds and snakes.

 Plus they are a flagship species.
 Hmm.
 What kind of species?

 Flagship species are ambassadors for their habitat.
-Bog turtles are so cute, they inspire folks to want to help save the turtles and therefore, save the bogs.
+These guys and gals are so cute, they inspire folks to want to help save the turtles and therefore, save the bogs.

 As land is developed, bogs are filled in so the turtles lose their homes.
 But the illegal pet trade also has a devastating effect.

 They are often sold as pets.
-Please help them by never buying one and discourage others from purchasing one.
+So if you ever see a bog turtle for sale, please help them by not buying one and discourage others.

 If you have land that would make good habitat for turtles, talk to your local land preservation group or USFWS to see if the land can be protected.
 You never know until you ask.